PecN22003/CSE210/W04/rfk-incomplete/README.md

 # Robot Finds Kitten
 Simon Carless once described robotfindskitten as "less a game and more a way of life ...
 It's fun to wander around until you find a kitten, at which point you feel happy and can start again".
 I don't think I could have said it better myself!

+# GREED!
+Whoops! old code ran Robor Finds Kitten...
+Now we run GREED! a fast paced game of greed. collect all of the gems and avoid asteroids.
+There is no time to stop, and no time to restart, once you start playing, you must play for eternity.

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.